Kevin Dean (ice hockey)

-Kevin Charles Dean (born April 1, 1969) is an American former professional ice hockey player and current assistant coach with the Chicago Blackhawks in the National Hockey League (NHL).
+Kevin Charles Dean (born April 1, 1969) is an American former professional ice hockey player and is the current Assistant coach for the Vancouver Canucks in the National Hockey League (NHL).
 Dean played seven seasons in the NHL for the New Jersey Devils, Atlanta Thrashers, Dallas Stars, and Chicago Blackhawks.

 Playing career

 Kevin Dean was drafted 86th overall in the 1987 NHL Entry Draft by the New Jersey Devils.
 He then played four years at the University of New Hampshire before transferring to the American Hockey League (AHL).
 In 1994–95 Dean helped the Albany River Rats win the AHL's Calder Cup championship.
 He made his NHL debut the same season and was a member of the Stanley Cup champion New Jersey Devils.
 Following a few seasons transferring between the minors and NHL, the Atlanta Thrashers claimed Dean in the 1999 NHL Expansion Draft.
 He would play for multiple teams in the NHL but never secure a permanent spot, retiring in 2002.
 Kevin Dean had to stop playing due to heart problems after ten years.